 An hour north of Ericeira lies the fishing village of Nazaré.
-In the last ten years, since Hawaiian Garrett McNamara broke the world record for largest wave ever surfed (23.8m) there in 2011, Nazaré has become the ultimate proving-ground for big waves surfers from the world over.
+In the last ten years, since Hawaiian Garrett McNamara broke the world record for the largest wave ever surfed (23.8m) there in 2011, Nazaré has become the ultimate proving ground for big waves surfers from the world over.

 Tell us about Ericeira’s Big and Not-So-Big Waves…

 My absolute favorite wave is Coxos.
 This really is the best wave in the area and everybody knows it: the ideal wave with perfect shape and plenty of barrels.
 No secret there.
 It’s probably among the best waves in the whole of Europe.

 Having said that, I do enjoy surfing all of the waves in Ericeira.
 I am what is called a regular footed surfer, which means that I surf with my left foot forward.
 This also means that my favorite waves will be the ones that go right – the “right-handers” – where I surf facing the waves.
 And guess what: Ericeira is the land of perfect right-handers!